-We intend to enter into collaborative arrangements or a strategic alliance with one or more pharmaceutical partners or others to commercialize STENDRA in territories that are not covered by our current commercial collaboration agreements.
-In addition, in December 2015, Auxilium notified us of its intention to return the U.S. and Canadian commercial rights for STENDRA to us.
-Auxilium has provided its contractually required six-month notice of termination which, absent an agreement between Auxilium and us for an earlier termination date, will result in the termination of the license agreement and supply agreement on June 30, 2016.
-If we are unable to or decide not to commercialize STENDRA in the U.S. or Canada ourselves, we will have to enter into a collaborative arrangement or strategic alliance to commercialize STENDRA in these territories.
+We intend to enter into collaborative arrangements or a strategic alliance with one or more pharmaceutical partners or others to commercialize STENDRA in territories that are not covered by our current commercial collaboration agreements, such as Africa, the Middle East, Turkey, the CIS, Mexico and Central America.
 We may be unable to enter into agreements with third parties for STENDRA for these territories on favorable terms or at all, which could delay, impair, or preclude our ability to commercialize STENDRA in these territories.